 Date Written: March 7, 2017

-This study uses forty years of data from the US Census of Governments to examine the impact of changes in local autonomy on the creation of special districts, the most popular and fastest growing form of local government in the U.S. Using a fixed effects negative binomial regression specified at the urban county and MSA level, we find that restrictions of fiscal autonomy of cities is associated with creation of new special districts.
-The magnitude of this finding is amplified when limits on fiscal autonomy are paired with grants of functional autonomy.
+This study uses forty years of data from the US Census of Governments to examine the impact of changes in local autonomy on the creation of the fastest growing form of local governments, special districts.
+Using fixed effects regression specified at the urban county and metropolitan statistical area level, we find that restrictions of fiscal autonomy of cities is associated with creation of new special districts.
+When the limits on fiscal autonomy interacts with grants of functional autonomy, amplification occurs.
 We find no analogous effects for county governments.
 These two findings are consistent with the circumvention argument made in the local autonomy literature.

 Keywords: Special Districts, Home Rule, Tax and Expenditure Limitations, Local Governments